CharlesAtUW/GunsAndSwords/README.md

 A combat design prototype where the player uses a pistol and a katana together to fend off multiple enemies at once.
 Inspired by the combat scenes in the *John Wick* movies.

 # Design Journal
 This is a week-by-week log of the progress our team made on this project.
+Some weeks have "before and after" sections with videos showing the game before and after the changes.

 ## Week 1
 #### Team